 It has a little taste of its own but its chewy, jelly-like texture makes konjac a popular ingredient in Asian (mostly Japanese) cooking.
 The texture of konjac is chewy like rubber but softer and denser than gelatin.
 There are many health benefits of consuming konjac as well, such as boosting immune health, lowering blood sugar and cholesterol levels, skin and gut (digestive) health, wound healing, and finally—weight loss.

-Like I mentioned before, glucomannan is a fermentable dietary fiber extracted from konjac.
-It turns out that human salivary and enzymes in our mouth cannot split linkages of glucomannan, so this fiber passes relatively unchanged into the colon until the bacteria in the colons ferment it afterward.
+Glucomannan is a fermentable dietary fiber that’s in konjac, and it turns out that human salivary and enzymes in our mouth cannot split linkages of glucomannan, so this fiber passes relatively unchanged into the colon until the bacteria in the colons ferment it afterward.
 That’s why konjac is said to be beneficial for people who are looking to lose or maintain a healthy weight.
 Additionally, konjac absorbs water in the gastrointestinal tract to form a fiber, which in turn controls cholesterol levels.

 Konjac that you can buy from most Asian grocery stores (or online on Amazon) generally come in two shapes: bars and noodles.
 They’re made by mixing glucomannan flour with regular water and a little lime water, then formed into the desired shape.
 Another popular konjac shape is the “shirataki rice” which is basically made of the same ingredients as shirataki noodles but in a rice grain-like shape.
 Konjac has very little flavor of its own, and so it takes on the flavor of the sauce and seasonings during the cooking process.

-How to Make Mango Bingsu (Korean Shaved Ice)
+How to Make Healthier Mango Bingsu (Korean Shaved Ice)

 For a 1 serving bowl, blend 1/2 cup of ice cubes with 1/3 cup of unsweetened almond milk and 2 packets of stevia.
 Drain excess liquid before scooping the ice into a bowl.